Skip to main content

 Frequently asked questions

 Your hair should grow back after you stop taking Ozempic if your hair loss was from telogen effluvium.
 It can take several months for your hair follicles to re-enter a growth phase after stopping Ozempic.
-It will take several more months for hair to grow long enough to make a noticeable difference in hair fullness.
+It’ll take several more months for hair to grow long enough to make a noticeable difference in hair fullness.

 Nausea, vomiting, and diarrhea are the most commonly reported side effects of Ozempic.
 These side effects tend to go away on their own over time.